CDPTechnologies/GPIOPinIO/Readme.md

 Direct dependencies
 ----
-This projet is intended to be built in CDP Studio IDE
+This projet is intended to be built with CDP 4.0 in Studio IDE 1.0

 Platforms
 ----